 You can also click on a patent to open the "Patent View".
 The custom fields and "Complete Review" button will remain on the right side of the screen.
 The navigation arrows will allow you to move back and forth between the patents you need to review.

 Patents I Assigned

-Similar to the "Assigned to me" section, will be presented with relevant information regarding the patents you have assigned.
+Similar to the "Assigned to me" section, you will be presented with relevant information regarding the patents you have assigned.
 Here, you will have the option to reassign the patents to someone else, send a reminder of the assignment to a user, edit the details of the assignment, or delete it completely.

 Inside a Workspace

-To deliver a better user experience while navigating workspaces, PatSnap has implemented options similar to those of the most popular Spreadsheet programs out there.
+To deliver a better user experience while navigating Workspaces, PatSnap has implemented options similar to those of the most popular Spreadsheet programs out there.

 |Move Columns by clicking on a column header and dragging it to a new position.|